Icinga/icingabeat/README.md

 ```

 ##### `filter`
-Additionally to selecting the types of events, you can filter them  by
+In addition to selecting the types of events, you can filter them by
 attributes using the prefix `event.`.
 By default no filter is set.

 ###### Examples

-Only checkresults with the exit code 2:
+Only check results with the exit code 2:
 ```yaml
   filter: "event.check_result.exit_status==2"
 ```

-Only checkreults of services that match `mysql*`:
+Only check results of services that match `mysql*`:
 ```yaml
   filter: 'match("mysql*", event.service)'
 ```